Decision Making and Control

 Left: flow pattern near San Francisco Bay (by F. Baart et al).
 Middle: without considering the time-varying aspect of disturbance, the robot's trajectory makes unnecessary detours.
 Right: trajectory produced by a decision-making strategy that has integrated prediction of ocean currents near southern California.

-We developed a solution to the MDP based decision-theoretic planning problem using a continuous approximation of the underlying discrete value functions.
+State-Continuity Approximation of Markov Decision Processes: we also developed a solution to the MDP based decision-theoretic planning problem using a continuous approximation of the underlying discrete value functions.
 This approach allows us to obtain an accurate and continuous form of value function even with a small number of states from a very low resolution of state space.
 We achieved this by taking advantage of the second order Taylor expansion to approximate the value function, where the value function is modeled as a boundary-conditioned partial differential equation which can be naturally solved using a finite element method.
 Our extensive simulations and the evaluations reveal that our solution provides continuous value functions, leading to better path results in terms of path smoothness, travel distance and time costs, even with a smaller state space.

 Left: MDP policy iteration with continuous value approximation by finite element analysis.
 Middle: MDP policy iteration with exact discrete policy iteration on high-resolution states (traditional).
 Right: Goal-oriented planner without motion uncertainty (policy) optimization.